On the Complexity of SPEs in Parity Games: Algorithms

 Let us now give the main problems for which the concepts given above yield a solution.

 A first application is an algorithm for the SPE constrained existence problem.

 \begin{lm} The SPE constrained existence problem for parity games is $\NP$-easy. \end{lm}

-\begin{proof} Given a parity game $G_{\|v_0}$ and two thresholds $\bx$ and $\by$, we first guess a reduced play $\teta$ from $v_0$, and a requirement $\lambda$.
-Both have polynomial size.
-To check that $\teta$ is an SPE play, using Theorem~\ref{thm_nego}, we check that $\teta$ is $\lambda$-consistent in time $O(n^3)$, and then, that $\lambda$ is a fixed point of $\nego$, which is $\NP$-easy by Lemma~\ref{lm_fixed_point_np_easy}.
-Then, we check that $\bx \leq \mu(\teta) \leq \by$ in polynomial time. \end{proof}
+\begin{proof} Given a parity game $G_{\|v_0}$ and two thresholds $\bx$ and $\by$, we can guess a reduced play $\teta$ from $v_0$, a requirement $\lambda$, and the certificates required to decide whether $\lambda$ is a fixed point of $\nego$, according to Lemma~\ref{lm_fixed_point_np_easy}.
+All those objects have polynomial size.
+Then, to check that $\teta$ is an SPE outcome, using Theorem~\ref{thm_nego}, we check that $\lambda$ is a fixed point of $\nego$, that $\teta$ is $\lambda$-consistent, and that $\bx \leq \mu(\teta) \leq \by$ in polynomial time. \end{proof}

 This algorithm does not need an effective characterization of all the SPEs in a game, which is given by the least fixed point of the negotiation function $\lambda^*$.
 Computing such a characterization can be done with a call to a $\NP$ oracle and to a $\coNP$ oracle, i.e. it belongs to the class $\BH_2$.